 International Students: Please be advised that some consulates and embassies may require that your F-1 visa be valid for a period of time past your date of departure from your host country when applying for a visa.
 A general best practice is to ensure that your F-1 visa is valid for at least 6 months past the end date of your program abroad, although in some cases, a longer validity may be required.
 Please consult directly with the relevant consulate or embassy for further information on these requirements.
 It is the responsibility of any international student to check with the Office of Global Services prior to departing for his or her international program for any information relating to his or her visa status in the U.S. and information related to re-entry at the close of your program abroad.

 Disclaimer: Any information relating to foreign visas is provided as general information and is for reference only.
 GEO does not process or issue visas for students.
 It is the responsibility of the student to apply for and obtain the appropriate visa in a timely manner.

-Information on visa requirements for traditional study abroad programs can often be found through the relevant consular website, and through the university or program where you are intending to study while abroad.
+Information on visa requirements for most study abroad programs can often be found through the relevant consular website, and through the university or program where you are intending to study while abroad.
 Contact your GEO Advisor if you need additional support.

 For information relating to Global Co-op, you should first contact your Co-op Coordinator and then your GEO Advisor for further information.